EP academic polices apply to all students in the Johns Hopkins Engineering for Professionals programs.

 Master’s-Master’s Double Counting Coursework Applied to a Master’s Degree

-Students pursuing (1) a Whiting School of Engineering master’s and a master’s from any JHU school simultaneously or (2) a Whiting School of Engineering master’s after having earned a master’s from any JHU school may double-count either two semester-length courses or three quarter-length courses across two master’s programs as long as the courses are equivalent to the graduate-level or higher in the Whiting School of Engineering full-time graduate programs.
+Students pursuing (1) an EP master’s and a master’s from any JHU school simultaneously or (2) an EP master’s after having earned a master’s from any JHU school may double-count either two semester-length courses or three quarter-length courses across two master’s programs as long as the courses are equivalent to the graduate-level or higher in the EP graduate programs.
 The student must receive approval from both master’s degree program faculty advisors if both sets of degree requirements will be completed at the same time.
 For a student to double-count coursework from two master’s degrees whose requirements are met at different times, the student must obtain only the approval of the faculty advisor in the program to be finished second.
 Individual graduate programs reserve the right to enforce stricter policies.

 Students pursuing (1) a WSE-EP post-baccalaureate (graduate) certificate and a WSE-EP master’s degree simultaneously, (2) a WSE-EP master’s degree after having earned a WSE-EP post-baccalaureate (graduate) certificate, or (3) a WSE-EP post-baccalaureate (graduate) certificate after having earned a WSE-EP master’s degree in a different discipline, can double-count up to five applicable courses between the two programs.
 At least five courses must be unique to the master’s degree (i.e., not double-counted).